Police chase vehicle from Union to Newark on I-78

-NEWARK, New Jersey (WABC) -- Police in Union, New Jersey chased a vehicle on I-78 early Friday morning.
+NEWARK, New Jersey (WABC) -- Police in Union, New Jersey chased a vehicle on I-78 early Friday morning after a report of a nearby home invasion.

 NewsCopter 7 was over the scene around 7 a.m.